-To verify the load ratio of read weight, you can run the
+To verify the load ratio of each read weight, you can run the

 Alternatively, you can verify whether the load ratio of read weight is consistent with the distributed ratio using the following methods:

-Verify the load ratio with the monitoring data on the console
+Verify the load ratio based on monitoring data on the console

 - Log on to the RDS console.